LolSayna/CIARC/README.md

 ### Rift-Console

-Rift-Console is intended to be deployed via docker-compose on a node running a wire-guard connection to MELVIN.
+Rift-Console is intended to be deployed via docker-compose on a node running a wire-guard connection to MELVIN and the CIARC API.

 Ensure that docker and docker-compose are installed.
 Rift-console is intended to be deployed on a public domain.